palash1992/GEM/README.md

 # File that contains the edges.
 Format: source target
 # Optionally, you can add weights as third column: source target weight
-# Copy the gem/data/sbm.gpickle and gem/data/sbm_node_labels.pickle
-# to the working directory or specify the path to the file
 file_prefix = 'sbm.gpickle'
 # Specify whether the edges are directed
 isDirected = True